Erik G. Larsson

 Erik G. Larsson is Professor and Head of the Division for Communication Systems in the Department of Electrical Engineering (ISY) at Linkoping University (LiU) in Linkoping, Sweden.
 He joined LiU in September 2007.
 He has previously held positions at the Royal Institute of Technology (KTH) in Stockholm, University of Florida, George Washington University (USA), and Ericsson Research (Stockholm).
 He received his Ph.D. from Uppsala University in 2002.
 In the spring of 2015 he was a Visiting Fellow at Princeton University, USA, for four months.

 His main professional interests are within the areas of wireless communications and signal processing.
 He has published some 130 journal papers on these topics, he is co-author of two Cambridge University Press textbooks Space-Time Block Coding for Wireless Communications (2003) and Fundamentals of Massive MIMO (2016) and he holds 15 issued and many pending patents on wireless technology.

 He received the IEEE Signal Processing Magazine Best Column Award twice, in 2012 and 2014, and the IEEE ComSoc Stephen O. Rice Prize in Communications Theory in 2015.
-He was elected Fellow of the IEEE in 2016.
+He is a Fellow of the IEEE.

 - In the spring of 2016 I taught a doctoral-level course on Fundamentals of Massive MIMO

 - In the spring (Q2) of 2016 I taught the undergraduate course TSKS10, Signals, Information and Communications

 - Full list of publications (pdf file)